-What to Do When You Feel an Workout Headache Coming On
+What to Do When You Feel a Workout Headache Coming On

-Sometimes workout headaches happen no matter how many precautions you take.
-In those instances, you can opt to take an over-the-counter pain reliever, like ibuprofen, to reduce inflammation and (hopefully) the tension, according to Herbst, though AMF warns that dosing more than two or three times a week can cause exactly what you’re trying to relieve: a headache.
-(In this case, a medication overuse headache.)
+Sometimes exertion headaches happen no matter how many precautions you take.
+In those instances, you can opt to take an over-the-counter pain reliever, like ibuprofen, to reduce inflammation and (hopefully) the tension, according to Herbst; though the AMF warns that dosing more than two or three times a week can cause exactly what you’re trying to relieve: a headache.
+(In this case, it’s a medication overuse headache.)

 Seek medical attention if your headache causes vomiting, fainting, double vision, or a rigid neck.
 These are signs of other problems, like infections, bleeding on the brain, tumors, or skeletal abnormalities.

-Workout headaches can put a real damper on your routine, but recognizing the triggers — and preventing them — can get you back on the workout wagon, headache free.
+Headaches after exercise can put a real damper on your routine, but recognizing the triggers — and preventing them — can get you back on the workout wagon, headache-free.